🎓 Program Overview

 - Cloudflare Workers with Rust: deploying Rust WASM as edge functions at Cloudflare's global network

-The frontend layer is built with Next.js 15 and TypeScript β consuming the Rust API and optionally integrating WASM modules for client-side computation.
-Students with prior Next.js experience will move through this phase faster; those new to it get full coverage.
+The frontend layer built with Next.js 15 and TypeScript — consuming the Rust API and integrating WASM modules for client-side computation.
+Full coverage for those new to Next.js; faster track for experienced Next.js developers.

 - Next.js 15 App Router: server components, client components, layouts, and loading states